Close Menu

 Their winter inventory typically includes greenhouse greens, storage roots, and a rotation of preserved or frozen proteins when available.
 They currently have additional field greens available.

-For my daughter’s recent wedding, Gabriel and Joe provided a salad accompanied by two dressings - balsamic and tahini-based - served so our guests could dress their plates themselves.
+For my daughter’s wedding, Gabriel and Joe provided a salad accompanied by two dressings - balsamic and tahini-based - served so our guests could dress their plates themselves.
 They also made a delicious nut-free pesto that was a massive hit with everyone.
 True to the spirit of their market offerings, the dishes were simple, fresh, free of pretension, thoughtfully prepared and presented.
-It’s easy to see why Vermonters are drawn to their style - hearty, honest, and bursting with flavor.

 table w pesto pasta and dressings, tomatoes, and pepers